Hughpig/Dingtalk-docs-window-hijacker/README.md

-# Dingtalk-window-hijacker
+# Dingtalk-docs-window-hijacker
-Find it hard and slow to open a link directly through Dingtalk?Why not choose to hijack it!
+Find it hard and slow to open Dinktalk docs directly through Dingtalk?Why not choose to hijack it!